chinu1997/Transport-Demand-Prediction/README.md

 # Transport-Demand-Prediction
 Traffic Jam: Predicting People's Movement into Nairobi

-This challenge asks you to build a model that predicts the number of seats that Mobiticket can expect to sell for each ride, i.e. for a specific route on a specific date and time.
+This challenge asks us to build a model that predicts the number of seats that Mobiticket can expect to sell for each ride, i.e. for a specific route on a specific date and time.
 There are 14 routes in this dataset.
 All of the routes end in Nairobi and originate in towns to the North-West of Nairobi towards Lake Victoria.
 The towns from which these routes originate are:
 Awendo
 Homa Bay